 For a few seconds I can’t quite speak; I just stand there, feeling like a colossal jerk, a mixture of emotions fighting within my brain.
 “Butterfree,” I finally manage to say, “you shouldn’t… I don’t care how you do in battle.”
 That feels like such a hollow thing to say now.
 If I really didn’t care, I could have taken you to the League, couldn’t I?
 “Maybe I did back then, I don’t know, I was stupid – but even if I did, you don’t need to do anything just to make me happy.
 Is that… is that why you’re still here?”
 The way you turned around earlier, when I was about to cry, and immediately you were there to comfort me – was that just more of the same, you compulsively putting everyone else’s needs before your own?
 Even while trying to apologize to you, I still wasn’t paying attention.

 Tears are pricking at my eyes again, and you fly at me to snuggle into my hair.
 My mind is numb.
 I pick you off my head so I can look into your eyes.
 “Butterfree, I mean it.
 What do you want?
 Do you actually want to be here, or are you just trying to make me feel better?
-You’ve gone this whole time doing things for me, and that’s… I’m grateful for that but you need to make this decision for you right now.
-I need to know you’re not doing this for my sake.
+You’ve gone this whole time doing things for me, and that’s… I’m grateful for that but I need to know you’re not doing this for my sake.
 If what you want is to fly away from here right now, then do it.
 I’ll be happy watching you go, I promise.
 And even if I wouldn’t be, you should still do it.
 You – you’re allowed to just want things for yourself.”

 You look up at me silently for a few seconds.
 That’s actually reassuring; it indicates you’re really thinking about it, not just automatically defaulting to sticking with me no matter what.
 You flap your wings slowly, and I let go of you, watch you turn away and stare towards the forest as you consider it.